 In order to drive an efficient excitation of all vibration modes pump and Stokes signals must be well synchronized.
-To ensure this, the laser used as broadband Stokes signal generator must ensure temporally end spatially overlapped longitudinal modes over the whole spectrum.
-An extra-requisite for efficient detection of small differential CARS signals is that the broadband Stokes signals as well as the pump signals should exhibit low intensity noise at high frequencies.
+To ensure this, the laser used as pump for the broadband Stokes signal generation must have transform limited, so as to ensure temporally end spatially overlapped longitudinal modes over the whole spectrum.
+An extra-requisite for efficient detection of small differential CARS signals is that the pump signals should exhibit low intensity noise at high frequencies.

-Lithium Six can be equipped with an optional non-linear conversion module based on an LMA-PCF fiber to convert the narrow band high peak power pulse into a high-power broadband output with wavelengths range from 950 to 1200 nm.
+Lithium Six can be used as a pump for very short LMA-PCF fibers to convert the narrow band high peak power pulse into a high-power broadband output.
 The low intensity noise of the input signal is preserved through the LMA-PCF fiber resulting in low-noise broadband Stokes signal, which ensures effective detection of small CARS differential signals.
-The multicolor pulses emitted by the laser are temporally and spatially overlapped allowing a perfect synchronization of the narrowband pump and the broadband Stokes signal.
-The stability of the fiber coupling and the long-term operation make this solution ideal for who wants to avoid long and expensive alignment procedures.
-Lithium Six with the option of broadband generation module (Lithium Six Broadband) provides an exceptional stable source of synchronized broadband Stokes signal for B-CARS microscopy.
+The multicolor pulses emitted by the system are temporally and spatially overlapped allowing a perfect synchronization of the narrowband pump and the broadband Stokes signal.
+Lithium Six provides an exceptional pump for the generation of synchronized broadband Stokes signal for B-CARS microscopy.

 Simultaneous Spatial and Temporal Focusing (SSTF) is a focusing technique that allows to obtain ultra-short pulse duration only at the focus, reduce detrimental nonlinear interactions out of the focal plane and gain maximum precision.
 The SSTF makes use of dispersive elements such as gratings or prisms to spatially separate in the horizontal plane the chromatic components of the laser beam and a focusing lens to focus the dispersed laser beam down onto the sample.
 Thanks to this focusing technique, the pulse reaches its shorter temporal duration at the focal plane whereas outside of the focal region it diverges both spatially and temporally.
 Thus, in SSTF the non-linear absorption is confined to a much smaller volume than that of traditional focusing schemes based on spatial focusing only allowing an improvement of precision.